Medina: Bus and rapid transit

 The bus transport system in Medina was established in 2012 by the MMDA and is operated by SAPTCO.
 The newly established bus system includes 10 lines connecting different regions of the city to Masjid an-Nabawi and the downtown area, and serves around 20,000 passengers on a daily basis.
 In 2017, the MMDA launched the Madinah Sightseeing Bus service.
 Open top buses take passengers on sightseeing trips throughout the day with two lines and 11 destinations, including Masjid an-Nabawi, Quba'a Mosque and Masjid al-Qiblatayn and offers audio tour guidance with eight different languages.
 By the end of 2019, the MMDA announced its plan to expand the bus network with 15 BRT lines.
 The project was set to be done in 2023.
 In 2015, the MMDA announced a three-line metro project in extension to the public transportation master plan in Medina.

 Rail

-The historic Ottoman Hejaz railway was abandoned following World War One and the Medina railway station was converted into a museum by the Saudi government.
-The Haramain High Speed Railway (HHR) came into operation in 2018, linking Medina and Mecca, and passes through three stations: Jeddah, King Abdul Aziz International Airport, and King Abdullah Economic City.
-It runs along 444 km with a speed of 300 km/h, and has an annual capacity of 60 million passengers.
+The historic Ottoman Hejaz railway was abandoned following World War I, and the Medina railway station was converted into a museum by the Saudi government.
+The Haramain High Speed Railway (HHR) came into operation in 2018, linking Medina and Mecca, and passing through three stations: Jeddah, King Abdulaziz International Airport, and King Abdullah Economic City.
+It runs along 444 km at a speed of 300 km/h, and has an annual capacity of 60 million passengers.